Metropolitan Meat Market: Government purchase

 In March the following year (1980) this Committee became the Board of Directors of a Company Limited by Guarantee.
 Also that year, the position of General Manager was advertised and Marjorie Johnson applied for it and was appointed.
 The first task of The Board of Directors, under the Chairmanship of Judge John Campton was to develop a policy and objectives for the Centre and a range of activities which would give effect to those objectives.
 Their policy statement, published in September 1980, called for access workshops for all craft disciplines, individual workshops for rental to craftspeople, premises for craft groups, a crafts shop, changing exhibitions, an access gallery, a conference centre and the Victorian State Craft Collection display.

 The state of the building and the level of the annual grant in those early years allowed for only an exhibitions program, display of the State Collection and operation of the Blackwood Street Gallery.
 In 1981, The Hon.
 Rupert Hamer, who was now Minister for Tourism, approved a direct grant to the Centre to enable the setting up of the crafts shop with the important objective of providing high quality Australian Crafts to the tourist market.
 In 1982 with specified funding from the Victorian Ministry for the Arts, and the Crafts Board of the Australia Council, the Ceramic and Textile Access Workshops were established.

 This was now as far as development could go until funding was available to convert large sections of the building, whose condition rendered them unfit for anything at all.
 The announcement by The Hon.
 Race Mathews, Minister for the Arts, in November 1983 of $1,320,000 for the first phase building works followed by second and third phase works totaling $2,500,000 allowed for the complete restoration and conversion of the former Meat Market, so that all the projected activities of the 1980 plan could be realised.

 Current Use

 In 1998, Meat Market began being used as a creative and performing arts space.
 Followed by significant renovations in 2005, a dedicated management team was appointed in 2015.
 Now, over 50 businesses and individuals operate from the site.
-Meat Market has five spaces available for hire to the arts and the public, including the Flat Floor Pavilion, Cobblestone Pavilion, Meeting Room, Old Cafe and Stables.
+Meat Market has four spaces available for hire to the arts and the public, including the Flat Floor Pavilion, Cobblestone Pavilion, Meeting Room and Stables.
 Meat Market is also one of few venues for hire in Melbourne featuring a circus truss, accommodating aerial and circus performances in the Cobblestone Pavilion.

 Meat Market also houses over 50 practitioners as 'licensees' - creative tenants which have a presence within the building.
 Licensees include a variety of creative outlets, including administrative offices for other arts organisations encompassing music and dance.
-Current and notable licensees include Indigenous arts Ilbijerri Theatre Company, Melbourne Jazz Festival and Next Wave Festival.
+Current and notable licensees include YIRRAMBOI Festival, Melbourne Jazz Festival and Wild at Heart.